Warning

 Fields to note:

-• Behaviour: The way in which the assistant will use the file.
-It has three available options:
+Behaviour: The way in which the assistant will use the file.
+It has multiple available options:

-• Alias In case you select behaviour, Append the file content to the prompt, by default it adds the file content to the end of the prompt, the alias can be used to replace the file content inside the prompt, using the wildcard @@, with the alias you define in this field.
+, by default it adds the file content dynamically to the end of the prompt, the alias can be used to replace the file content inside the prompt, using the wildcard @@, with the alias you define in this field.

 Skills and Tools Tab